machielg/sm-core-lab/labs/lab1/1_SageMaker_Essentials_Guide.md

 - What's the difference between a TrainingJob's output and a Model resource?
 - Why does the Model need both an image and model_data_url?
 - Which model artifacts should you use - from Assignment 1 or your best hyperparameter tuning job?

+**Model Selection Strategy:**
+If you completed Assignment 2, use your best hyperparameter tuning job's model:
+- Check the tuning job's best training job metrics
+- Use that job's model artifact S3 location
+- The model.tar.gz location is in the training job's output

+If you only did Assignment 1, use those model artifacts.

 **Architecture Question:** A Model is like a blueprint.
 What does it specify?